Great Wall Wingle

-The Great Wall Wingle is series of pick-up trucks manufactured by the Chinese company Great Wall Motors since 2010.
-It was originally launched as a single pickup model, it has since updated and facelifted multiple times with different variants offered at the same time.
+The Great Wall Wingle is series of full-size pickup trucks manufactured by the Chinese company Great Wall Motors since 2010.
+It was originally launched as a single pickup model, it has since been updated and facelifted multiple times with different variants offered at the same time.

 Wingle 3 (2006–2010)

 The Great Wall Wingle 3 (长城风骏 (Chángchéng Fēngjùn)), previously the Great Wall Wingle, is a compact pick-up truck built and marketed by the Chinese automaker Great Wall Motors since December 2006.
 In 2009, it became the first Chinese-made ute or pick-up to be sold in Australia, where it is marketed as the V-Series.
 It was also made available in Italy, with the model name Steed.

 The body shell design heavily resembles earlier Isuzu/GM model which was sold as an Isuzu Rodeo.
 The steering wheels used in the truck are Toyota designs found in models like the Camry and Sienna.